-Nipissing offers a Bachelor of Social Work (BSW) program through the Faculty of Applied and Professional Studies.
-This 4-year degree is designed to provide a professional social work experience for students.
+Nipissing’s 4-year Bachelor of Social Work (BSW) program is designed to provide a professional social work experience for students.

-The program is grounded in principles of social justice, with a particular emphasis on the historical and contemporary position of Aboriginal peoples in Canada.
+The program is grounded in principles of social justice, with a particular emphasis on the historical and contemporary position of Indigenous peoples in Canada.

-The Bachelor of Social Work features a 700-hour practicum at its core, designed to develop practical skills and the integration of theoretical knowledge with practice.
+The Bachelor of Social Work features a 900-hour practicum at its core, designed to develop practical skills and the integration of theoretical knowledge with practice.